-granite and an interior graced by sculpted mountains, quiet ponds, and lush deciduous forests.
-Cadillac Mountain—the highest point of land on the East Coast, dominates the park.
-Although it's rugged, the park also has graceful stone bridges, miles of carriage roads (popular with walkers, runners, and bikers as well as horse-drawn carriages), and the Jordan Pond House restaurant (famous for its popovers).
+Acadia holds some of the most spectacular scenery on the Eastern Seaboard: a rugged coastline of surf-pounded granite and an interior graced by sculpted mountains, quiet ponds, and lush, deciduous forests.
+Cadillac Mountain—the highest point of land on the East Coast—dominates the park.
+The park also has graceful stone bridges, miles of carriage roads (popular with walkers, runners, and bikers as well as horse-drawn carriages), and the Jordan Pond House restaurant (famous for its popovers).